WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### I forgot my lockscreen PIN, what should I do?

 As described in the settings, you can just delete it.
-Open the `UiConfig.json` and make sure about these entries:
+Open the `UiConfig.json` and set these entries as follows:

 ```
 "LockScreenActive": false,